hlushko/tourhunter-test/README.md

 Test project for TourHunter company
 -------------------

+You can access project by link: http://tourhunter-test.herokuapp.com/

+---

 To run locally you can use Docker config: https://github.com/hlushko/tourhunter-test-docker

 For local version (not Docker) should be defined such ENV variables: